The idiot being the author, me, not you! Why on earth did I get involved in doing this!

 On the line above the map are various options.
 At far right it says “More” click to get full screen so map is bigger and easier to work with.

-And I forgot – I have also zoomed in to get this enlarged map, which is about the best size to start working with.
-You can enlarge much more for greater detail, as provided on O.S Explorer maps.
+And I forgot – I have also zoomed in to get this enlarged map, as used on O.S Landranger Maps.
+These which are about the best size to start working with and most commonly used by road cyclists.
+(You can enlarge much more for greater detail, as provided on O.S Explorer maps – much better for use off-road by hikers, mountain and Gravel bikers).

 Now you can see that the map has faint blue lines going up and across the map, with numbers on them.
 These are the Grid Lines.

-The village of S/Weald is at top right corner of the box with Grid line number 52 on the left and 53 on the right.
+The village of S/Weald is at top right corner of the box with the blue Grid line number 52 on the left and 53 on the right.

 The Grid line at top of this box is numbered 51.
-By following this line back, towards the left for a couple of inches, you will see the number 51.
+By following this line back, towards the left for a couple of inches, you will see the blue number 51 identifying that Grid Line.

 If you look down, two blue lines below this number 51, you will see that another horizontal line numbered 49.
 From this you do not need to be a maths wizard to work out that the bottom Grid line of the village’s grid box, between nos 51 and 49, must be number 50!